Gulf Savannah Way Cairns to Darwin Tour 14 Days

 Note that Seven Emu Sanctuary has limited access and may not be available – alternative nearby will be substituted if unavailable.The whole sanctuary comprises an unbroken stretch of 305,000 hectares from the sandstone uplands to the coastal waters of the Gulf.
 It protects a suite of habitats along an important ecological gradient in one of the highest-priority regions in Australia, as well as delivering significant socio-economic benefits for Indigenous communities.

 We tour some of the highlights of this property including the in the stockmen’s camp sites overlooking the stunning Robinson River.
 These authentic rustic camps are made by stockmen as they have for most of their lives.
 With bough sheds for shelter, open fires and a “donkey” to heat your shower, your camp will be the real deal.
 From the cliff face – with a sweeping view of the Robinson valley, watch the bull sharks hunting schools of salmon … crocodiles swimming up and down on the hunt …and watch the eagles and jabirus flying below you!
-Seek out the secretive Purple-crowned Fairy Wrens, Azure Kingfishers and wading birds.
+Seek out the secretive Purple-crowned Fairy Wrens, Azure Kingfishers and a wide variety of wading birds.

 We travel east over several river crossings, passing the Redbank (copper) Mine via Westmoreland (uranium deposits) and enter Queensland at Hells Gate, where police were stationed to provide escorts for settlers to the escarpments of Hell’s Gate, beyond which the Aboriginals were considered fierce.
 Hells Gate is the routes most western settlement in Queensland and now is a popular stopover with a grassy oasis and refreshments, and nearby Aboriginal rock art and caves.Overnight Hells Gate BLD